Beer-and-Skittles/Cell-Library-json2csv-Converter/README.md

 # json2csv

-The goal of this Python project is to extract process, voltage, temperature, and timing information from cell libraries in .json format, and write it to a .csv file.
+This project is a pre-work for cell characterization.
+For DNN model, see repo ```Cell-Corner-Characterization-DNN-Model```(https://github.com/Beer-and-Skittles/Cell-Corner-Characterization-DNN-Model).
+The objective is to extract process, voltage, temperature and timing information from cell libraries in .json format and write it to a .csv file.

 Namely, and strictly:
 * 'nom_voltage',